 What Are the Requirements for the Poster Presentation?

-Students should design their poster to be oriented horizontally or vertically as a 36″ x 48″ poster.
+Students should design their poster to be oriented horizontally or vertically as a 36″ x 48″ poster using the NC State brand poster templates.
 Only materials that can be mounted on the provided easel board with the provided pushpins are allowed for poster presentations.
 This means no additional items other than a poster will be allowed to be present at your assigned poster spot.

 What should I wear?

 Business / Business casual attire such as sports jackets, suits, dresses, button down shirts, skirts, khaki’s. etc. No athletic/gym attire, ball caps, or inappropriate attire should be worn.